HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/download/harbor_container_registry.md

 #### Listing available Helm chart versions

-To verify that your Helm configuration works to connect and to see which [HCL DX 9.5 Container Update CF application versions](../../deploy_dx/install/kubernetes_deployment/image_list.md) are available from the HCL repository on Harbor, you can use the following command:
+To verify that your Helm configuration works to connect and to see which [HCL DX Compose 9.5 Container Update CF application versions](../../deploy_dx/install/kubernetes_deployment/image_list.md) are available from the HCL repository on Harbor, you can use the following command:

 ```
 # Using helm search to find available versions, the DX helm charts are named hcl-dx-deployment